CHTC/dask-chtc/docs/source/index.rst

     `GitHub repository <https://github.com/JoshKarpel/dask-chtc>`_
     to keep track of new releases, and upgrading promptly when they occur.

-These pages will walk you through the various aspects of using Dask-CHTC:
+These pages will get you started with Dask-CHTC:

 :doc:`installation`
     How to install Python and Dask-CHTC on a CHTC submit node.